OpenEvalProject/evals/manuscripts/elife-43322/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/43322/elife-43322-fig5-v2.jpg)

-**Figure 5.:** L and VH domain cDNAs from a nonviable hybridoma.(A) Agarose gel analysis of PCR amplified VL and VH domains from cDNA synthesized from RNA extracted from the non-viable D3/71 hybridoma.
+**Figure 5.:** (A) Agarose gel analysis of PCR amplified VL and VH domains from cDNA synthesized from RNA extracted from the non-viable D3/71 hybridoma.
 The panel to the right shows the VL after digestion with the BciVI restriction enzyme to cleave the Sp2/0-Ag14-derived aberrant light chain product.
 The expected size of mouse IgG VL and VH domains is ≈360 bp, and of the cleaved aberrant VL domain is ≈180 bp.
 (B) Agarose gel analysis of D3/71 VH and digested VL fragments joined by fusion PCR (F-PCR) to the P1316 joining fragment to create a dual IgG chain cassette.
 (C) Agarose gel analysis of colony PCR samples of transformants from the of D3/71 R-mAb project.
 (D) Agarose gel analysis of products of restriction enzyme digestion of D3/71 plasmid DNA with NotI and AscI.
 The plasmid backbone is seven kbp, and the intact insert comprising the VL and VH domains and the intervening joining fragment is 2.4 kbp.

 ![Figure 6.](https://cdn.elifesciences.org/articles/43322/elife-43322-fig6-v2.jpg)